serversideup/amplitudejs/docs/DOCUMENTATION.md

 A song time visualization simply fills in with the percentage of the song that has been played.
 It is an easy way to provide a visual for the user to see.
 However, the user can not interact with this, it's for display purposes only.
 To add a song time visualization slider, add an element with the class of "amplitude-song-time-visualization".
 Recommended, this would be a <div> tag.
-In a single song environment, add the attribute "amplitude-single-song-time-visualization" and set it equal to "true".
+In a single song environment or environment where you have multiple song time visualizations for the current active song, add the attribute "amplitude-single-song-time-visualization" and set it equal to "true".

 ```html
 <div class="amplitude-song-time-visualization" amplitude-single-song-time-visualization="true"></div>